aa8y/dave/README.md

 In the last part, the only special thing to be seen is a new local global parameter, `scalaVersion` has been defined.
 This would then be assigned to each tag and can also be overridden as it is for the `edge-1.6` tag.

 And while the manifest file can be named anything, the default name assumed is `manifest.yml`.
-Also, although the sample has keys in `lowerCamelCase`, there is no set rule to do so.
-If you like other formats, go for it.
+Also, although the sample has keys in `lowerCamelCase`, `lower_snake_case` and `lower-kebab-case` is also supported.

 ### Examples